 The Study Area

 The study was carried out in Maiduguri Metropolis, Borno State, Nigeria.
-The area also referred to as Maiduguri Urban lies between latitudes 130 06I and 130 14I E and longitudes 110 46I and 110 54I N (GEONETcast Unimaid, 2015).
-It has a population of 732,696 people (National Population Commission [NPC], 2006) projected to 1,340,438 in 2020 at an annual growth rate of 3.2 percent.
-It has a hot climate with a mean temperature of 37oc and mean rainfall of 647mm per annum (Lake Chad Research Institute, 2019).
+The area also referred to as Maiduguri Urban lies between latitudes 13° 06I and 130 14I E and longitudes 110 46I and 110 54I N (GEONETcast Unimaid, 2015).
+It has a population of 732,696 people (National Population Commission [NPC], 2006) projected to be 1,340,438 in 2020 at an annual growth rate of 3.2 percent.
+It has a hot climate with a mean temperature of 37°C and mean rainfall of 647mm per annum (Lake Chad Research Institute, 2019).

 Maiduguri Metropolis comprises parts of 4 adjoining Local Government Areas (LGA) which include Maiduguri Metropolitan Council (MMC), Jere, and Konduga and to a lesser extent parts of Mafa LGA (Kawka, 2002).
 Major occupations of the people include civil service, farming as well as trading.
 Major crops cultivated include cowpea, groundnut, maize, millet, and vegetables such as onions, pepper, tomatoes and amaranths.
-Livestock reared include cattle, sheep, goat and poultry.
+Livestock reared includes cattle, sheep, goat and poultry.
 Livestock and livestock products such as hides and skins are majorly traded in the Metropolis.
 Cattle fattening is a major practice in the area.
 Maiduguri is a major supplier of cattle to the country and has a large livestock market popularly known as Kasuwan shanu, where livestock most especially cattle are traded as well as fattened.
 It also has a large abattoir situated opposite the cattle market which is capable of handling 200 cattle a day as well as hundreds of sheep and goats (Maiduguri Central Abattoir [MCA], 2020).

 Sources of Data

-The study utilised primary data which was sourced using structured questionnaire administered to cattle buyers through interview by trained enumerators.
-The questionnaire includes information on buyer’s socio-economic characteristics and preference rating of cattle attributes.
+The study utilised primary data which was sourced using a structured questionnaire administered to cattle buyers through interviews by trained enumerators.
+The questionnaire includes information on the buyer’s socio-economic characteristics and preference rating of cattle attributes.

 Sampling Procedure

 For the study, five cattle buyers were selected weekly by convenience sampling for a period of 20 weeks (December 2021 to April 2022) to make a total of 100 cattle buyers.
 Convenience sampling was used to select the sample as the population was large and there was no sampling frame.
 The cattle buyers were obtained from Maiduguri cattle market as it was the major selling point of cattle in the study area.
-To determine which attributes to consider for selection, a rapid appraisal with three veterinary staff of the cattle market, two cattle traders and three buyers of cattle was carried out.
+To determine which attributes to consider for selection, a rapid appraisal method with three veterinary staff of the cattle market, two cattle traders, and three buyers of cattle was carried out.
 Their opinions were solicited on the criteria and indicators that buyers normally use in buying cattle and those traders use in making decisions on price.
 These attributes were then considered for the study.

 Analytical Techniques

-For analysis of data, frequencies, percentages, likert scale ranking and Hedonic Pricing Model were used to achieve the objectives of the study.
-Likert ranking scale was used to rank consumer preference for cattle attributes.
-The ranking was considered under 5 points ordering as 5 = Most preferred, 4 = Preferred, 3 = Least preferred, 2 = Not preferred, 1 = Indifferent.
+For analysis of data, frequencies, percentages, Likert scale ranking and Hedonic Pricing Model were used to achieve the objectives of the study.
+The Likert ranking scale was used to rank consumer preference for cattle attributes.
+The ranking was considered under 5 points ordered as: 5 = Most preferred, 4 = Preferred, 3 = Least preferred, 2 = Not preferred, 1 = Indifferent.

 Hedonic pricing model

-The hedonic pricing model derived from Lancaster (1966) and Rosen (1974) was used to estimate the effects of attributes on price of cattle.
+The hedonic pricing model derived from Lancaster (1966) and Rosen (1974) was used to estimate the effects of attributes on the price of cattle.
 Products’ attributes have been postulated to determine the preference structure of individuals, thereby an item can be valued as the sum of the individual prices of its characteristics.
 Following Ojogho et al. (2013) and Lawal, Mohammed and Musa (2016), the implicit form of the hedonic pricing model is as follows:

 Pi=f (xji, ε) ………………………………………………(i)